-Another contributing factor to the negative net position is the Commission's long-term liability-Compensated Absences (leave balances) accrued by current LAFCO staff.
-To address this liability, the Commission established a Compensated Absences Liability Reserve (CALR).
-Additionally, in FY 2015-16 compensated absences were reduced by approximately \$18,000 or eight percent of ARC Final Auditor's Rpt.
-Page 2 FY 2015-16 the total balance.
-It is estimated that the CALR will fully fund the leave balances by the end of FY 2017-18.
+Another contributing factor to the negative net position is the Commission's compensated absences liability, which is the value Final Audit Report FY 2016-17 of leave balances accrued by staff.
+To address this obligation, the Commission established a Compensated Absences Liability Reserve (CALR).
+The Commission has accelerated appropriations to this designated reserve.
+We estimate that the CALR will fully fund the leave balance liability by the end of FY 2017-18.

-In sum, the Commission's financial statements are presented fairly, there were no internal control deficiencies to report, and the financial statements tested were found free of material misstatements.
+In summary, the Commission's financial statements are presented fairly, there were no internal control deficiencies to report, and the financial statements tested were found free of material misstatements.
+Furthermore, while the Commission's net position is still negative, it improved substantially over the reported year.